danfenghong/ISPRS_S2FL/README.md

 ___________

-The code in this toolbox implements the ["Multimodal Remote Sensing Benchmark Datasets for Land Cover Classification with A Shared and Specific Feature Learning Model"].
+The code in this toolbox implements the ["Multimodal Remote Sensing Benchmark Datasets for Land Cover Classification with A Shared and Specific Feature Learning Model"](https://www.sciencedirect.com/science/article/pii/S0924271621001362).
 More specifically, it is detailed as follow.

 ![alt text](./data.PNG)